 The Right Nutrients for Smaller Babies

-Food at such a young age is all about nutrition.
-Taste takes a back seat to nourishing our babies’ bodies.
+When it comes to food at such a young age, it’s all about nutrition.
+Taste isn’t as important as nourishing a baby’s body.
 This organic oatmeal baby cereal is not short on nutrients, and the taste isn’t too bad, either!
 In addition to protein and fiber, here’s the best of the best nutrients in this cereal:

 - Fiber: 1 gram of dietary fiber will keep baby from becoming constipated or bloated, which is something that is pretty common when your baby first starts eating cereals.